juanshishido/sas-macros/slides/slides.md

 `&bldg&room` resolves to the value `barrows350`

+SAS resolves `&bldg` and then `&room`, concatenating those values

+## Multiple Ampersands

-Because we also defined a macro variable with that name, we can use double ampersands
+Because we also defined a macro variable with that name, we can use multiple ampersands to access its value

-`&&bldg&room` resolves to `&barrows350` which resolves to `dlab`
+`&&&bldg&room` resolves to `&barrows350` which resolves to `dlab`

+Here is what the macro looks like during each scan:

+1. `&&bldg350`
+2. `&barrows350`
+3. `dlab`

 ## Creating Macro Variables from DATA Steps